adobe/cloudinventory/README.md

 ## Contributing

 Contributions are very welcome.
-Please see [Contributing Guide] (CONTRIBUTING.md) for more information
+Please see [Contributing Guide](CONTRIBUTING.md) for more information

 ## Licensing

 The project is licensed under the Apache V2 License.
-See [License] (LICENSE) for more information
+See [License](LICENSE) for more information

 Maintained By: